 - There are additional captioning resources for faculty and staff available on the campus accessibility website.

 As a medium, video works best in helping an audience form an emotional reaction to someone or something.
 Use the video to capture your audience’s imagination, leaving them wanting more.

 A common mistake is trying to tell multiple messages in one video.
 This encourages audiences to drop off and move on.
 Keep things short, simple and moving.
 Focus on one message and save the details for accompanying websites or written copy.

-- There are many sites that offer subscription services for royalty free-music, like AudioBlocks and Shutterstock.
+- There are many sites that offer subscription services for royalty-free music.
 Strategic Communications uses APM Music.

 - Be subtle — don’t tell your audience how to feel.

 - Look for music that is upbeat, driving in terms of pace.